Geeksltd/GCop/Rules/GCop415.md

 ## Rule description

 Repeated Statements will reduce code readability.
-To have a more meaningful code it is better to refactor these IF conditions.
+To have a more meaningful code it is better to refactor these `if` conditions.

 ## Example 1